hightechu/hightechu-discord-bot/GETTING_STARTED_INSTRUCTORS.md

 The HighTechU Students will rename the repository later when they have created their Discord Bot Branding.

 > Note: You will create the new repository as `private`.
-The repository will become `public` after the academy is finished.
+The repository will become `public` after the program is finished.

 ## Repository Permissions